R. R. Venkat: Career

-In 2011, Venkat received honorary doctorate from the open International University for Complementary Medicines at University of Colombo for his contributions as a social worker.
+In 2011, Venkat Reddy received an honorary doctorate from the open International University for Complementary Medicines at University of Colombo for his contributions as a social worker.

 He also made his foray into Hollywood with the 2012 English movie Divorce Invitation starring Jonathan Bennett directed by veteran S. V. Krishna Reddy which is a remake of S. V. Krishna Reddy's Srikanth and Ramya Krishnan starrer Aahwanam.

-Venkat died due to "kidney-related issues" on 27 September 2021, in Hyderabad, aged 54.
+Venkat Reddy died from a kidney-related ailment on 27 September 2021, in Hyderabad, aged 54.